awcull/awcull.github.io/_posts/2015-05-18-XFiles-Season-Rating.md

 ---

-[X Files](http://www.imdb.com/title/tt0106179/) was a favourite TV show of mine as a kid and with the revival coming in 2016, I wanted to take a look at each episodes IMDB ratings.
+[X Files](http://www.imdb.com/title/tt0106179/) was a favorite TV show of mine as a kid and with the revival coming in 2016, I wanted to take a look at each episode IMDB ratings.
 Using the [OMDb API](http://www.omdbapi.com/), we can query each episode in JSON format and extract the needed information.
-In the end, OMDb will not provide the proper information and will read in poorly formatted data provided by the source, IMDB, to show the final information.
 This post will take a look at how to do this using R and packages rjson and ggplot2.
-Eventually we will be forced to abandon the API and download the data from the source (which is a better idea in the first place).

 #Parsing JSON with R